Len Deighton: Novels

-According to the film and media historian Alan Burton, The IPCRESS File along with John le Carré's The Spy Who Came In from the Cold, "changed the nature of British spy fiction" as it brought in "a more insolent, disillusioned and cynical style to the espionage story".
-The academic George Grella considers Deighton's novels to be "stylish, witty [and] well-crafted", while providing "a convincingly detailed picture of the world of espionage while carefully examining the ethics and morality of that world".
+According to the film and media historian Alan Burton, The IPCRESS File—along with le Carré's 1963 novel The Spy Who Came in from the Cold—"changed the nature of British spy fiction" as it brought in "a more insolent, disillusioned and cynical style to the espionage story".
+The novel used appendices and footnotes which, according to Burton, gave verisimilitude to the work.
+The academic George Grella considers Deighton's novels to be "stylish, witty [and] well-crafted", and that they provide "a convincingly detailed picture of the world of espionage while carefully examining the ethics and morality of that world".
+Deighton has expressed his admiration for the police procedural, which he considers has an authentic feel, and approaches his fiction writing as a "spy procedural".
+Burton considers The IPCRESS File to be "a marker of a new trend in mature, realistic espionage fiction".

+The IPCRESS File appeared in bookshops at the same time as the James Bond film Dr. No. Deighton acknowledged that his career had benefited from the enormous popularity of Bond, although he denied any similarity between his and Ian Fleming's books except being about spies.
 The academic Clive Bloom considers that after Funeral in Berlin was published in 1964, Deighton "established a place for himself ... in the front rank of the spy genre, along with Graham Greene, Ian Fleming and John le Carré".
 Deighton's later works were less oblique than the earlier ones, and had, according to Bloom, "more subtlety and deeper characterization".
 Oliver Buckton, the professor of literature, also considers Deighton to be in the forefront of post-war spy writers.
 The crime writer and poet Julian Symons writes that "[t]he constant crackle of his dialogue makes Deighton a kind of poet of the spy story".

-Grella considers Deighton to be "the angry young man of the espionage novel", with the central characters of his main novels—the unnamed protagonist from the IPCRESS series and Bernard Samson from the nine novels in which he appears—both working class, cynical and streetwise, in contrast to the upper class and ineffective seniors in their respective novels.
+Grella considers Deighton to be "the angry young man of the espionage novel", with the central characters of his main novels—the unnamed protagonist from the IPCRESS series and Bernard Samson from the nine novels in which he appears—both working-class, cynical and streetwise, in contrast to the upper-class and ineffective senior members of the intelligence service in their respective novels.
+His working-class heroes also stand in contrast to Fleming's Eton- and Fettes-educated smooth, upper-class character James Bond.

-Cookery books

-Deighton also wrote five cookery books, and wrote and drew the cookstrips in The Observer for four years.
-Several of the strips are pinned up in the background of the film set of Harry Palmer's kitchen in The Ipcress File.
-In January 2015 Deighton created 12 new cookstrips which were printed monthly in the Observer Food Magazine.

-History books

-Deighton began writing works of history after being advised to by the historian A. J. P. Taylor.
-His first work on the Second World War was Fighter, published in 1977.
-The book was well received by readers and critics, although it was "censured by some for including interviews with German participants", according to the journalist Jake Kerridge.
-Taylor wrote the introduction for the book, describing it as a "brilliant analysis"; Albert Speer, once the Minister of Armaments for Adolf Hitler, thought it "an excellent, most thorough examination.
-I read page after page with fascination".

-Blitzkrieg, his history of the rise of the Nazis and the fall of France, has a foreword written by General Walter Nehring, Chief of Staff to General Heinz Guderian.
-His final history book is Blood, Tears and Folly: An Objective Look at World War II, which examined the events of the war up until 1942.